diegosuma01/rsfphate/README.md

 ## Design notes

-- The implementation keeps the path-aware proximity logic from the research code.
 - The public package defaults to a dense proximity matrix because it is the simplest interface for downstream PHATE and clustering.
 - Clustering defaults to Yu-Shi spectral discretization on the smoothed similarity matrix.
-- The library is intentionally focused on the proposed method only.

 ## Repository layout